vasanthonline/design-patterns/README.md

 ## Behavioural Patterns

 1. **Chain of Responsibility Pattern**
-    - **Definition:** Provides a surrogate or placeholder for another object to control access to it.
+    - **Definition:** The Chain of Responsibility pattern is a behavioral design pattern where a request is passed through a chain of handlers, and each handler decides either to process the request or to pass it to the next handler in the chain.
-    - **Example:** Virtual proxy for lazy loading of large resources, security proxy to control access rights.
+    - **Example:** In a customer support system, a customer complaint can be handled by different levels of support personnel (e.g., junior agent, senior agent, manager) until it's resolved, following the Chain of Responsibility pattern.
     - **Implementation:**
        - [/api/design-patterns/proxy?variant=v1](http://localhost:8080/api/design-patterns/proxy?variant=v1)